c-aver/perpetual-voting-explainability/frontend/survey-website/README.md

 Backend contact points are limited and centrally defined in `src/config/api-endpoints.ts`:

 1. During configuration load, `pageSequenceSource` points to `/get-questions`, allowing the backend to dictate page ordering for experiments.
-2. When `onComplete` fires, `main.ts` builds a submission payload with responses, durations, and resolved parameters.
+2. When `onComplete` fires, `main.ts` builds a submission payload with responses and durations.
 3. `resolveSubmitEndpoint` computes the submission URL using Vite environment variables (falling back to `http://localhost:8080/submit-response`).
 4. `fetch` is used to POST the submission.
 Failures display an error message and log details for troubleshooting.